jestann/tabletop/README.md

 ### Project Objectives

 - Students can log in to the Bloc Educational system.
-- Students can view roadmaps.
+- Students can view course roadmaps.
 - Students can look up individual project guidelines.
 - Students can check and send messages.
 - Students can submit projects.